pb-coding/explainable-ai-master-thesis/README.md

-# Master thesis Explainable AI
+# Master thesis in the field of Explainable AI (XAI)
 Topic: To what extent does the form of presentation (textual, visual, hybrid) in combination with AI explanation types (input influence-based, sensitivity-based) influence end users' acceptance of AI-based decision support systems?

 ## Summary